Comparison of the Community of Christ and the Church of Jesus Christ of Latter-day Saints: Polygamy

 Today, the Community of Christ continues to reject polygamy.
-The Church of Jesus Christ of Latter-day Saints opposes the practice of polygamy, and its church presidents have repeatedly emphasized that the Church and its members are no longer authorized to enter into plural marriage.
+The Church of Jesus Christ of Latter-day Saints opposes the practice of polygamy in this life, and its church presidents have repeatedly emphasized that the Church and its members are no longer authorized to enter into plural marriage.
+However, a divorced or widowered LDS man can be sealed in the temple to later wives upon remarriage, all of whom he would be married to in the celestial kingdom, while a woman can only be sealed to one husband at a time while both are alive (recent Church policy allows widowed women to be sealed to multiple husbands if they are deceased); this has come under criticism as "polygamy delayed" to the hereafter.
+Community of Christ does not practice temple sealing.

 Tithing

 Traditionally, Community of Christ taught that tithing should be calculated as one-tenth of a member's discretionary income.
 The LDS Church teaches that it is ten percent of one's annual income, with it left to the member to determine how to calculate it (e.g., what constitutes "income" and whether it is ten percent of income after or before tax).
 Recently, Community of Christ has adopted a program known as Disciples' Generous Response, which encourages financial generosity as a response to God rather than as a set calculated obligation.

 Apostasy and restoration

 The LDS Church teaches that Joseph Smith restored the fullness of the gospel after a centuries long period known as the Great Apostasy.
 The LDS Church therefore characterizes itself as a restoration of fallen Christianity and the one true church that exists.
-In contrast, Community of Christ has de-emphasized its traditional tenet that it is the one true church and has adopted a viewpoint that all faith traditions can offer a pathway to spiritual enlightenment.
+In contrast, Community of Christ has de-emphasized its traditional tenet that it is the one true church and has adopted a viewpoint that all faith traditions can offer a pathway to divine illumination.
 Barbara McFarlane Higdon has called Community of Christ a "unique member of the body of Christ, the universal community of believers."
 Higdon also suggests that prior claims that the church had been "restored" were tantamount to idolatry.
 Community of Christ has therefore moved towards ecumenism and inter-faith dialogue.
 Nevertheless, Community of Christ "steadfastly affirms the primacy of continuing revelation instead of creedal rigidity".
 Community of Christ's Doctrine and Covenants continues to contain documents that declare that the church is the one true church.

 Today, Community of Christ generally refers to Joseph Smith's First Vision as the "grove experience" and takes a flexible view about its historicity, emphasizing the healing presence of God and the forgiving mercy of Jesus Christ felt by Smith.
+In contrast to the LDS Church having canonised the 1838 account of the First Vision, orientation movies at Community of Christ operated historic sites tend to either derive from the earlier 1832 account, or else use vague language.
 In contrast, the LDS Church strongly affirms the reality of the First Vision and emphasizes its role as the beginning of the restoration of the gospel through God's chosen prophet.